cornopaez/codecademy-adhoc/readme.md

 Contents
 --------

-This repo contains Cocecademy's "Adhoc" website for the Freelance Web Developer Program
+This repo contains Codecademy's "Adhoc" website for the Freelance Web Developer Program